How did Coinbase avoid the latest cryptocurrency crash?

-- Coinbase Global Inc (NASDAQ: COIN) shares are up by nearly 5% this week, as of Thursday (22 July 2021)
+- Coinbase Global Inc (All Sessions) (NASDAQ: COIN) shares are up by nearly 5% this week, as of Thursday (22 July 2021)

 - The crypto exchange has been able to stay unharmed by the latest cryptocurrency crash, which took down bitcoin by over 7%

 - Ark Investment, a famed bitcoin supporter, bough over 200,000 COIN shares at the start of the week

 - Despite being down 30% since its IPO in April, analysts still foresee a 67% upside potential on Coinbase